 Preserves are typically less firm than jam and made from small, whole fruits or small chunks of fruit & sugar.

-"Preserves" is often used as an umbrella term to refer to everything in this list & then some; basically, any produce that’s been preserved.
-But a jar of our preserves it means that the fruit is left in whole or nearly whole pieces.
+"Preserves" is often used as an umbrella term to refer to everything in this list & then some; basically, any product that’s been preserved.
+But a jar of our preserves means that the fruit is left in whole or nearly whole pieces.
 In other words, it’s chunky.